alimness/sabbath-school-resources/src/en/aij/2025-00-bb-pb/part-2/09-the-sabbath-school-lessons/09-01-lesson-one-creation.md

 For twinkling stars that Jesus made for me.\
 (repeat)

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-06-happy-stars.mp3] “I Am Happy as Can Be” (star) {"credits":[{"key":"Writer","value":"Janet Sage"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"copyright":"Copyright © 2001 North American Division Corporation of Seventh-day Adventists.
+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-06-happy-stars.mp3] “I Am Happy as Can Be” (star) {"credits":[{"key":"Writer","value":"Janet Sage"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"title": "Credits","copyright":"Copyright © 2001 North American Division Corporation of Seventh-day Adventists.
 From Little Voices Praise Him, #214.
 Used by permission."}

 **^[BIRDS]({"style":{"text":{"color": "#a65726"}}})**\
 Make the sound of a bird (whistle).
 Say: Listen! **What is that sound?
 A bird!
 God filled the sky with flying birds singing happy songs**.
 Show a toy bird and make it fly.